Introduction to MoonLight Architecture

 Point To Ponder!

-Think about it, the application server actually handled your request so whether the request raised an exception or successfully executed, the server actually handled.
+Think about it, the application server actually handled your request so whether the request raised an exception or successfully executed, the server actually handled it.
 And that’s what we are actually looking for.

 6. Single Controller Per Application.